SvenC56/vierpunkt/README.md

 ## Documentation

 Visit the [**JavaDoc**](https://htmlpreview.github.io/?https://github.com/SvenC56/vierpunkt/blob/master/doc/index.html) for more informations.

-For the whole Documentation of the project you can follow this Link: [Dokumentation](https://github.com/SvenC56/vierpunkt/blob/master/Bundle_Dokumentation/BundleDokumentation_Gruppe4_WWI14SCA.pdf)
+For the whole documentation of the project you can follow this link: [Project Documentation](https://github.com/SvenC56/vierpunkt/blob/master/Bundle_Dokumentation/BundleDokumentation_Gruppe4_WWI14SCA.pdf)

-Beside these two information sources you can look up the import tutorial and the performance specification in the [Dokumentation](https://github.com/SvenC56/vierpunkt/wiki)
+Beside these two information sources you can look up the import tutorial and the performance specification in the [Wiki](https://github.com/SvenC56/vierpunkt/wiki).

 ## Contributors